Nutrition and Dietetics Faculty

 (800) 877-1600 ext.
 5400

-After graduation, food/nutrition/dietetics majors may enter dietetic internships, graduate school or employment in food/nutrition/dietetics-related careers.
-Those completing a dietetic internship are eligible to sit for the examination to become a registered dietitian nutritionist.
+After graduation, food/nutrition/dietetics majors may enter dietetic internships, graduate school, or employment in food/nutrition/dietetics-related careers.
+Those completing a dietetic internship and a graduate degree are eligible to sit for the examination to become a registered dietitian nutritionist.

 Food/nutrition/dietetics majors who plan to apply for a dietetic internship upon graduation to become a registered dietitian nutritionist are required to obtain a verification statement.
 In order to obtain the verification statement, students must graduate with a cumulative GPA of 2.75 or above.
 Successful completion of a DPD and obtaining a verification statement does not guarantee acceptance into a dietetic internship.